tianocore-docs/edk2-UniSpecification/2_unicode_strings_file_format.md

 EDK II Unicode files are used for mapping token names to localized strings that are identified by an RFC4646 language code.
-The format for storing EDK II Unicode files is UTF-16LE.
+The format for storing EDK II Unicode files on disk is UTF-8 (without a BOM character) or UTF-16LE (with a BOM character).
 The character content must be UCS-2.

 Strings ends are determined by the first of the following items found: